minzart/sunrise-oath/glossary/adventure.md

 "Why?"

-"The communion of creatures [[with]] short, fleeting lives."
+"The communion of creatures [[with]] [[short]], fleeting lives."
 He looks at me, pity in his eyes.
 "You know the suffering of a life that ends too soon.
 The compassion of a killer tastes sweetest."

 "[[My]] people have a saying: everyone dies, but few people truly live."
 I let him think on it for a moment, then continue: "Human sorcerers have achieved the same magic of the elven sages."

 "Prodigies of idle tricks and games," he says, waving his hand.
-"Magic [[is]] but a game for children."
+"Magic [[is]] but a [[game]] for children."
 Demonstrating, he snaps his fingers, and the fire goes out.
 In the next moment, it burns as if nothing ever happened.

 "Have sentiments changed?"
 I ask.
 "The humans have oft complained of cleaning up [[after]] the elves."